cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 ## core elements

-**dvpd_Version**
+**dvpd_version**
 (mandatory)<br>
 Used to allow checking of compatibility.
 Must be set to the first version, that supports the used core elements.
 Minor version changes are kept backwardscompatible.
 Major version changes might modify structure, keywords and functionality.
 <br>*"1.0"*

 **model_profile_name**
 (mandatory)<br>
 Identifies the profile.
-The name is referenced by the DVPD property "model_profile_name" an DVPD level and/or table level.
+The name is referenced by the DVPD property "model_profile_name" at DVPD level and/or table level.

 At least one model profile with the name "_default" must be declared in a project.
 It will be applied to every DVPD, that omits the declaration of a model_profile.